Stop Making These Small Business Website Mistakes!

 Many small business owners think that engaging the services of a professional web designer or agency to design their small business website is not worth the cost.
-Instead, the “cost conscious” small business owner often opts for putting together a quick logo using a free online logo utility, and then create a website from a free template on Wix or Weebly.
+Instead, the “cost-conscious” small business owner often opts to put together a quick logo using a free online logo utility and then create a website from a free template on Wix or Weebly.

 Avoiding small business website mistakes is only one of the benefits of hiring a professional web designer or agency.
-Many professionals offer small business website packages to meet the needs of a startup company, a small family business, non-profit organization or other small business ventures.
+In addition, many professionals offer small business website packages to meet the needs of a startup company, a small family business, a non-profit organization, or other small business ventures.

 2 – Not Having a Mobile-First Website

-This is the most critical of all small business website mistakes, and all too many small businesses make it!
-Just so you are clear on this, since 4/21/2015 Google requires you to have a mobile-friendly website.
-Not only that, but most of your customers will visit your small business website while using a mobile device.
+Not meeting the user expectations of mobile consumers is the most critical of all small business website mistakes, and all too many small businesses make it!
+Google ranks mobile-first websites higher than those designed for a desktop.
+And in 2022, most of your customers will visit your small business website while using a mobile device.

 3 – Not Focusing on Your Ideal Client